 Without question, Hormel Foods employs industry-leading animal care practices when breeding and raising livestock at our facilities, and we require that our suppliers do the same.
 We are committed to ensuring that each hog and turkey is raised in a healthy environment and treated properly, and this principle serves as the core foundation of our animal care policy.

 To begin, we raise our hogs and turkeys in barns with climate-controlled environments.
 Raising animals indoors is beneficial because our housing systems keep animals healthier and protect them from predators, disease and extreme weather conditions.
 Within these facilities, 100 percent of the market hogs for Hormel Foods are housed in group pens, and 100 percent of the turkeys raised by Jennie-O Turkey Store are housed in open barns.
 We constantly monitor scientific research to understand the best animal treatment practices.
-All company-owned farms will begin the transition to group sow housing by 2018.
+All company-owned hog farms will transition to group sow housing by 2018.
 As of October 2013, we have successfully converted 25 percent of company-owned sows to group sow housing.

-We also extensively train every person who handles animals to ensure they have the necessary knowledge and skills to properly care for our livestock.
+Hormel Foods also extensively trains every person who handles animals to ensure they have the necessary knowledge and skills to properly care for our livestock.
 We expect training on animal husbandry practices to be the foundation of each production facility’s culture and reinforced daily in the behavior exhibited by all employees.
 We encourage employees at both company farms and independent family farms to hold each other accountable for proper animal care techniques.

 At our processing plants, all personnel involved in receiving hogs and turkeys are routinely trained to guarantee proper and humane handling of all animals.
 On a regular basis we require these employees to review and agree to follow a personal pledge of conduct, which outlines principles for animal care and handling.

 We conduct routine audits at our facilities by our trained, internal auditors and third-party auditors.
-We use information from each audit to continuously improve our animal handling procedures.
+Information collected from each audit is then used to continuously improve our animal handling procedures.

 Documentation is an essential element of our training and auditing procedures.
 Within our records, we keep a copy of each audit report and a file for each employee that outlines his or her training and recertification qualifications.